SecretBoatDev/.github/profile/README.md

-# Secret Bot Dev
+# Secret Bot Development

-## A Team of developers from around the world.
+A team of developers from around the world, creating much more than just bots.
-### Initially we came together to make discord bots but we do much more than that now.